1. Identify your build site and verify your financing options.

 While photographs, surveys, and sketches are useful to describe the site, a site visit allows us to interact directly with you, your land, and possibly your GC if you’ve brought one on-board.
 We do a rough survey of the site and flag for the house if possible, thus being able to address some of the more subtle parts of the building(s) in the landscape.
 We do bill for site visits using day (or half-day) rates, plus expenses.
 We think it’s a good investment on the larger scope of your project.

 Yes!
-Usually yes.
+Well, usually yes.
 Please contact a local structural engineer to come and inspect your current dwelling to see if it is strong enough as-is, or if additional engineering is needed to support the house.
-Depending on design and finishes modules weigh roughly 600-700 pounds per lineal foot.
+Depending on design and finishes modules weigh roughly 700-800 pounds per lineal foot.
 Stair access, parking requirements by zoning, and fire separation are other factors to consider.
 There is a rooftop weeHouse (Phillips Garden) in Minneapolis.

 Piers, perimeter, or full foundations (like walk out basements) are all fine for the weeHouse.
-The Arado weeHouse was built on steel beam piers, other weeHouses have utilized a full basement for additional living space or storage space, while others have been set on a tuck-under garage (see the Linden Hills weeHouse).
+The Arado weeHouse was built on steel beam piers.
+Other weeHouses have utilized a full basement for additional living space or storage space, and some have been set on a tuck-under garage (see the Linden Hills weeHouse).
 It’s a good thing to have some type of foundation so wee can hide its heating/cooling units and various utility connections.
 Take a look at our weeHouse gallery for a variety of built ideas (even a weeHouseBoat has been discussed!).

 WeeHouses are typically financed with construction loans.
-Our clients often have an outstanding loan with which they’ve purchased land, then they get the construction loan for the weeHouse and the finish work, and then the two loans are refinanced into a more typical mortgage.
+Our clients often have an outstanding loan with which they’ve purchased land, then they get the construction loan for the structure and the finish work.
+When structure + site work is completed, the two loans are refinanced into a more typical mortgage.

-Modular financing has many advantages because it reduces short-term high-rate construction lending, as you do not pay for the bulk of the house until it is delivered from the factory.
-In 2009, we saw many lenders change their lending terms and the finance process has become more challenging.
-Alchemy is happy to help as best we can by talking with your lender if they have questions or providing credit references, etc.
+Modular financing has many advantages because it reduces short-term high-rate construction lending as you do not pay for the bulk of the house until it is delivered from the factory.
+The finance process is challenging, however.
+Working with a bank/credit union you have a relationship with already can be helpful.
+Alchemy is happy to help as best we can by talking with your lender if they have questions.

-Yes you can, however there are many financial reasons to have most of the finishing work done “in-factory”.
-We price out each ‘shell’ just as we would each weeHouse, so we do ask for the preliminary design fee to move forward with this process.
-In many cases, for permitting reasons, we need to finish interior and exterior walls and have the plumbing and electrical in place.
-For standard finishes, we have found it more cost effective to handle as many jobs as possible in factory.
+Typically no. There are many financial reasons to have most of the finishing work done “in-factory”.
+In many cases, for permitting reasons, we need to finish interior and exterior walls and have the plumbing and electrical in place before ‘setting’ the mods.
+We have found it more cost effective to complete our standard finishes in factory.
 Customized siding, cabinetry, or finishes are great reasons to finish part of the house on-site.

-If it is determined that a weeHouse can’t be delivered to your site or modular building does not make sense for whatever reason, we can offer drawings for site built custom weeHouse drawings for a design fee depending on the size and scope of the project.
-Contact us to discuss your project further.
+Alchemy does not sell plans without stewarding the project through completion.
+If it is determined that a weeHouse can’t be delivered to your site or modular building does not make sense for whatever reason, we produce drawings for site built construction and work with your general contractor to build them out.

 Each weeHouse arrives onsite between 80% and 90% complete.
-The weeHouse standard pricing accounts for all interior plumbing, electrical, cabinetry, custom weeHouse hardwood flooring, Andersen windows and doors, as well as many other designer chosen items and finishes specifically chosen for the weeHouse.
+The weeHouse standard pricing accounts for all interior plumbing, electrical, cabinetry, custom weeHouse hardwood flooring, windows and doors, as well as many other designer-chosen items and finishes.
+Depending on house design, siding is either done in the factory, or planned to be done by your general contractor onsite.
 Please refer to the weeHouse brochure and the ‘Standards’ page for more detail on the specs and what is included in standard pricing.
-Depending on house design, siding is either done in the factory, or planned to be done by your general contractor onsite.

 Yes!
 Typically Alchemy will budget for the desired appliances and plan to provide those that are “built-in.”
 We have certain brands and models we really like, so please review our weeHouse Brochure for more information on our “standard” appliances and specs.
 We can more than likely integrate models you prefer, but depending on the dimensions and requirements, additional design time may be required to facilitate the specific appliances.